Uncial 0271

-Uncial 0271 (in the Gregory-Aland numbering), is a Greek uncial manuscript of the New Testament.
+Uncial 0271 (in the Gregory-Aland numbering) is a Greek uncial manuscript of the New Testament.
 Paleographically it has been assigned to the 9th century.

 Description

 The codex contains a small part of the Gospel of Matthew 12:27-39, on one parchment leaf (33 cm by 26 cm).
-Written in two columns per page, 26 lines per page, in uncial letters.
-It is a palimpsest, the upper text contains menaeon in Greek.
-Formerly it was included together with Uncial 0272 and Uncial 0273 in Uncial 0133.
+It is written in two columns per page, with 26 lines per column, in uncial letters.
+It is a palimpsest, the upper text contains a menaeon in Greek.
+It was formerly grouped with Uncial 0272 and Uncial 0273 as part of Uncial 0133.

-Currently it is dated by the INTF to the 9th century.
+Currently, it is dated by the INTF to the 9th century.

 Location

 The codex is currently housed at the British Library (Add MS 31919, f.
 22) in London.

 Text

 The Greek text of this codex is a representative of the Alexandrian text-type.
 Aland placed it in Category II.